-Income-Driven Repayment Plans for Student Loans: In the past, borrowers who repaid student loans using an income-driven repayment plan had difficult qualifying for a mortgage, because lenders were required to use 1% of the balance rather than the actual monthly payment.
+Income-Driven Repayment Plans for Student Loans: In the past, borrowers who repaid student loans using an income-driven repayment plan had difficulty qualifying for a mortgage, because lenders were required to use 1% of the balance rather than the actual monthly payment.

 Now, with Fannie Mae’s changes, lenders can use the actual monthly payment on student loans, which will make it easier for some borrowers to qualify for a mortgage.
-Furthermore, for borrowers whose monthly student loan payment is not reflected on their credit report, lenders can either use 1% of the outstanding student loan balance, or a calculated payment that will fully amortize the loan based on the repayment terms of the loan.
+Furthermore, for borrowers whose monthly student loan payment is not reflected on their credit report, lenders can either use 1% of the outstanding student loan balance or a calculated payment that will fully amortize the loan based on the repayment terms of the loan.

-Third-Party Student Loan Payers: In the past, when a third party (such as an employed or relative) was making the monthly payments on a student loan, lenders had to include the payment in the borrower’s debt-to-income calculation, as if the borrower was personally making the payments.
+Third-Party Student Loan Payers: In the past, when a third party (such as an employer or relative) was making the monthly payments on a student loan, lenders had to include the payment in the borrower’s debt-to-income calculation, as if the borrower was personally making the payments.
 This made it more difficult to qualify for a home loan.

 Now, with Fannie Mae’s changes, lenders can exclude these payments when calculating a borrower’s debt-to-income ratio, as long as the borrower can supply documentation that a third party made the payments for at least the last 12 months.

 For example, before Fannie’s new rules, John Doe graduated from college with a student loan.
 He took a job at a company that made the monthly payment on his school loan.
-After a year, John applied for a home loan, and his employer’s monthly student loan payment was included in his debt-to-income calculation, as if he was personally making the payment.
+After a year, John applied for a home loan, and his employer’s monthly student loan payment was included in his debt-to-income calculation as if he was personally making the payment.
 As a result, he did not qualify for a home loan.